maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   disclosure programs, bug bounties, and regular audits are always good things to see.

-- Are best practices in the industry generally present (tests, linters and static analysis tools, continuous integration and continuous deployment, semantic commit messages, etc)?
-It should be clear that efforts are being made to create robust, reliable software.
+- Are best practices and standards in the industry generally present (tests, linters and static analysis tools, continuous integration and continuous deployment, conventional commits, semantic versioning, etc)?

 - When was the project first started?
 Repositories that have been active for a while may be more likely to stick around.